Rotations PGY 1

 Buddies: A current first year resident is assigned following the match as a buddy to the incoming residents.
 Contact information is shared prior to the official start date so that “buddies” can provide information about moving to Boston, recommended reading materials, and information regarding the internship year.

 First-year residents have a two 8-week clinical experience in inpatient psychiatry.
 On the acute psychiatry ward, residents are responsible for clinical work and clinically-related presentations.
 Residents treat a variety of veterans with serious mental illness, PTSD, TBI, personality disorders, and dual diagnosis disorders.
 Supervision is provided daily and an educational core is devoted to geriatric psychiatry and inpatient psychopharmacology.
 Second-year residents work with first year residents taking on the role of supervising the weekly conference series for the service.
 One of the unusual strengths of the Bedford VA is its strong and widespread network including inpatient and outpatient hospital services, community-based programs, groups, and various supported and structured housing options.
 It is a national leader in milieu therapy that serve as a core principal of inpatient clinical care.
 The clinical staff responsible for resident training takes an active interest in maintaining inpatient and a range of systems of care and the professional and personal interactions necessary to allow these facilities and resources to continue to adjust to a changing and growing population of veterans.
-This rotation at the provide an introduction not only to individual care in inpatient psychiatry and milieu therapy but exposure to network models of care and systems issues that are increasingly regarded as critical to medical training and clinical competence.
+This rotation provides an introduction not only to individual care in inpatient psychiatry and milieu therapy but exposure to network models of care and systems issues that are increasingly regarded as critical to medical training and clinical competence.
 An educational curriculum includes a lecture series in geriatric psychiatry and inpatient psychopharmacology, journal club, psychiatric interviewing, case conference, and case based teaching in addition to daily bedside supervision.

 Adult Inpatient Psychiatry-Bournewood Hospital

 This rotation is one of two inpatient psychiatry rotations that teaches residents to evaluate, diagnose, and treat complex psychiatrically ill patients.
 First year residents have an 8 week inpatient psychiatry rotation at this private psychiatric hospital located in Brookline about 5 miles from the Boston University Medical Campus.
 As a private hospital with a varied patient population, both diagnostically and socioeconomically, residents experience the business side of psychiatry and prepare for learning how to negotiate the complex world of insurance.
 Advocacy skills to ensure the best care for patients are part of learning to negotiate with managed care companies.
 In addition, residents learn psychopharmacology for many psychiatric disorders including psychotic and mood disorders, as well as, the management of patients with dual diagnoses, substance use disorders, and personality disorders.
 Residents have the opportunity to be involved in court commitments for their patients.
 Educational seminars include a Chief Resident Journal Club and lecture series in addition to a faculty lecture series.
-The educational experiences include with a weekly course aimed at honing interview skills in a board style interview or a case conference taught by the Program Director.
+The educational experiences include a weekly course aimed at honing interview skills in a board style interview or a case conference taught by the Program Director.

 BEST Emergency Psychiatry Boston Medical Center